viperproject/prusti-dev/docs/user-guide/src/tour/new.md

 {{#rustdoc_include ../../../../prusti-tests/tests/verify/fail/user-guide/impl_new_spec_1.rs:first_spec_2}}
 ```

-Unfortunately, Prusti—or rather: the Rust compiler—will complain about
+Unfortunately, Prusti—or rather, the Rust compiler—will complain about
 the postcondition:

 ```plain